-Canada has opened the 2026 season for the International Experience Canada (IEC) program with a major first wave of invitations under the Working Holiday Visa category.
+Canada has opened the 2026 season for the International Experience Canada (IEC) program, with major waves of invitations under the Working Holiday Visa category sent so far as of February 13, 2026.

 For many young travellers and early-career professionals, the Working Holiday work permit is the fastest way to legally work in Canada without needing a Labour Market Impact Assessment (LMIA) and without requiring a pre-arranged job offer.